Gluten-Free Cottage Cheese Pancakes With Chocolate Chips

 -

-In a bowl whisk the gluten-free flour, baking powder, and salt until evenly combined and lump free.
+Sprinkle the gluten-free all-purpose flour, baking powder, and salt evenly over the wet mixture.

 -